Andres77872/magic-auth-dashboard/docs/milestones/milestone-6/README.md

 ## 🎯 Definition of Done

 1. **✅ Functional Project Management**
-   - ✅ All CRUD operations for projects are functional and permission-gated.
+   - [x] All CRUD operations for projects are functional and permission-gated.
-   - ✅ Project list page correctly displays, filters, sorts, and paginates projects.
+   - [x] Project list page correctly displays, filters, sorts, and paginates projects.
-   - ✅ Project creation/edit forms are functional with validation.
+   - [x] Project creation/edit forms are functional with validation.
-   - ✅ Member management (add/remove) is functional.
+   - [x] Member management (add/remove) is functional.

 2. **✅ Code Quality & Architecture**
-   - ✅ `useProjects` hook is created and manages project list data state.
+   - [x] `useProjects` hook is created and manages project list data state.
-   - ✅ All new components are reusable and follow architectural patterns.
+   - [x] All new components are reusable and follow architectural patterns.
-   - ✅ Full TypeScript strict compliance.
+   - [x] Full TypeScript strict compliance.

 3. **✅ User Experience**
-   - ✅ The project management section is intuitive and provides clear feedback.
+   - [x] The project management section is intuitive and provides clear feedback.
-   - ✅ The system is protected against accidental destructive actions.
+   - [x] The system is protected against accidental destructive actions.
-   - ✅ The interface is fully responsive.
+   - [x] The interface is fully responsive.

 </rewritten_file>